Service is now available at our new Birkdale clinic!

 Trade workers, or “tradies,” are the backbone of industries like construction, carpentry, and HVAC (Heating, Ventilation, and Air Conditioning).
 Their jobs require physical strength, agility, and endurance, making them susceptible to a range of injuries.
 From lifting heavy materials to working in awkward positions, the demands of these roles can take a toll on the body.

 Exercise rehabilitation is crucial in managing these injuries, aiding recovery, and preventing future issues.
+Our Exercise Physiologists in Shailer Park are experienced in prescribing exercises that benefits Tradies Health.
 In this blog, we will explore common injuries faced by trade workers and how exercise rehabilitation can play a pivotal role in their recovery and prevention.

 1. Back Injuries